This page contains speaker bios for the 2018 LGBT+ College Conference

 civil rights enforcement and education in the public and private sector.
 Beverly is

-2014 ECHO Dreamers Award, 2014 YWCA Carrie Hull Award, the City of Louisville Martin
+the YWCA 2014 Carrie Hull Award, the City of Louisville Martin Luther King award,

-Luther King award and induction into the KY Civil Rights Hall of Fame.
+and the 2005 induction into the Kentucky Civil Rights Hall of Fame.
 She is a graduate

 of Tennessee State University, Southern Illinois University, and has completed Executive